getditto/moodlight/README.md

 PYO3_CROSS_LIB_DIR=/usr/lib DITTOFFI_SEARCH_PATH=./ LIBDITTO_STATIC=0 cargo build --target arm-unknown-linux-gnueabihf
 ```

+7. Run it on Rpi

+//TODO

-7. Run iOS or Android apps on a companion device to control the light!
+8. Run iOS or Android apps on a companion device to control the light!

 ## Troubleshooting